 4) In honor of Buck

 Fun facts: Negro Leagues legend Buck O'Neil played for and managed the Kansas City Monarchs from 1938 to 1955.
 His eight-decade contributions to baseball, his chairmanship of the Negro Leagues Baseball Museum and his influence on the game are immeasurable.
 In 2008, the Buck O’Neil Lifetime Achievement Award, symbolized by this statue, was instituted to honor O'Neil's character, integrity, and dignity.
+In December 2021, he was officially elected to the Hall of Fame by the Early Baseball Era committee, with his induction coming in July 2022.

 5) Mad Max’s bat